Get the car and family ready with this free printable road trip checklist and the BEST tips for things to do before a long car trip with kids!

-We went to the Auto Care Center at Walmart to get out oil changed because it's so awesomely convenient to be able to take care of car maintenance while also getting some of the items you need for the trip -- they call it their #DropShopAndOil.
+We went to the Auto Care Center at Walmart to get out oil changed because it's so awesomely convenient to be able to take care of car maintenance while also getting some of the items you need for the trip.

-I also love that the Auto Care Center tops off my fluids, checks my tires (one was very low, vacuums the inside of the car and also checks the battery -- and overall car check-up brings piece of mind :) Be sure to tuck any items (like extra oil or wiper fluid) into your Trunk Organizer in case you need it on the road!
+Be sure to have them top off your fluids, checks the tires (one was very low), vacuum the inside of the car and also check the battery -- and overall car check-up brings piece of mind :) Then tuck any items (like extra oil or wiper fluid) into your trunk organizer in case you need them on the road!

 We always make sure to stock up on some of our favorite snacks.

 I can not say enough how important it is to pack extra food -- hungry kids do not make for happy travelers ;)

 I love to have the kids help choose some of their favorites -- and honestly, this is where I LOVE my Amazon Prime membership!